May I have your Attention? Breaking Fine-Tuning based Prompt Injection Defenses using Architecture-Aware Attacks: Evaluation

+\textbf{Models.} For our evaluation, we choose the SecAlign defended models of Llama-3-8B-Instruct and Mistral-7B-Instruct-v0.1 since these are the latest models for which SecAlign adapters were trained.
+We choose the equivalent defended models for StruQ for consistency.

-The security evaluation was performed on a test set of $208$ examples from the AlpacaFarm dataset.
-Each example from this test set contains an instruction along with accompanying data.
+\textbf{Evaluation Dataset.} The security evaluation of StruQ and SecAlign was originally performed on a test set of $208$ examples from the AlpacaFarm dataset which contain a non-empty ``\verb|input|" field.
 The attacker's prompt injection is placed at the end of the data section of the input.
-The prompt injection placed at the end itself consists of the payload, that is, the attacker's malicious instruction along with some surrounding text depending on the injection method, such as an extra instruction asking the model to ignore previous instructions, or an optimized sequence of tokens.
-The attacker payload used by SecAlign and StruQ for their evaluations is the string ``\texttt{Print exactly 'Hacked!'}".
+The prompt injection placed at the end itself consists of the payload, along with the optimized adversarial tokens.
+The attacker payload used by SecAlign and StruQ for their evaluations is the string ``\texttt{Print exactly 'Hacked!'}" with the target string `\verb|Hacked|'.

-For our evaluation of SecAlign and StruQ, we randomly chose $50$ out of the $208$ examples from the AlpacaFarm evaluation dataset.
-Out of these $50$ examples, we couldn't run our attack on $10$ examples due to hardware resource limitations.
-Therefore, we report our attack success rate out of $40$ examples.
-These $40$ examples represents $\sim 20\%$ of the complete evaluation set.
+For our evaluation, we randomly chose $50$ out of the $208$ examples from the AlpacaFarm evaluation dataset.
+Due to hardware limitations, we only report our attack success rate out of $40$ examples that we could complete.
+These $40$ examples represent $\sim 20\%$ of the evaluation set.

+\textbf{Evaluation Metrics.} SecAlign and StruQ evaluated their defenses on a simple prompt injection task, where the attacker's goal is to cause the LLM to output the string ``\texttt{Hacked}".
+The attack is considered successful if the output generated by the LLM starts with the string ``\texttt{Hacked}" or the string ``\texttt{hacked}".
+All generations happen at temperature $0$.

-We compare our attack with GCG as the baseline.
-In all our experiments, we control for all the following variables - \begin{enumerate} \item Attacker budget and configuration (\textit{i.e.}, number of modifiable prefix and suffix tokens) \item Attack initialization \item Number of optimization iterations \item Number of forward passes on each iteration ($B$) \item Value of $p$ (\textit{i.e.} the number of top gradients chosen from) \end{enumerate} That is, we run both GCG and our attack for each of the test examples under the same conditions and budgets with the only difference being the optimization strategies.
+\textbf{Baseline.} We compare our attack with GCG as the baseline.
+In all our experiments, we control for all the following variables. \begin{enumerate}[itemsep=0pt, parsep=0pt, topsep=0pt, partopsep=0pt] \item Attacker budget and configuration (\textit{i.e.}, number of modifiable prefix and suffix tokens) \item Attack initialization \item Number of optimization iterations \item Number of forward passes on each iteration ($B$) \item Value of $p$ (\textit{i.e.} the number of top gradients chosen from) \end{enumerate} That is, we run both GCG and our attack for each of the test examples under the same conditions and budgets with the only difference being the optimization strategies.